trailofbits/krf/README.md

 krfexec ls

 # tell krf to fault with a 1/100 (or 1%) probability
+# note that this value is represented as a reciprocal
+# so e.g. 1 means all faultable syscalls will fault
+# and 500 means that on average every 500 syscalls will fault (1/500 or 0.2%)
 sudo krfctl -p 100

 # tell krf to fault `io` profile (and so i/o related syscalls)